2008–09 Bundesliga: Results

-Relegation play-offs
+Promotion/relegation play-offs

 Energie Cottbus, as the 16th-placed team, faced third-placed 2.
 Bundesliga team 1.
 FC Nürnberg for a two-legged playoff.
 Nürnberg won both matches on an aggregated score of 5–0 and thus secured promotion to the 2009–10 Bundesliga, while Cottbus were relegated to the 2009–10 2.
 Bundesliga.

 After Energie were relegated, no teams from the former East Germany played in the Bundesliga until RB Leipzig earned promotion to the Bundesliga for 2016–17.